 Dan Pashman: But Mokhtar couldn’t find any specialty coffee coming from Yemen.

-Mokhtar Alkanshali: And I would ask seasoned coffee buyers and roasters, "Where can I get Yemen coffee?", or "What do you think about Yemen coffee?".
+Mokhtar Alkanshali: And I would ask seasoned coffee buyers and roasters, "Where can I get Yemeni coffee?" or "What do you think about Yemen coffee?"
 And they would say things like, it's just really hard to get.
 We don't know where it comes from, cause we don't — we can't go to that country.
 It's very expensive and it has a lot of defects, but the best cup of coffee that I had was like a Yemen coffee, 10 years ago or 20 years ago.
-And I remember one of my friends, Craig Holt, and he said, "You know, Mokhtar, Yemen coffee, it's like the uncle Rodney of coffee."
+And I remember one of my friends, Craig Holt, and he said, "You know, Mokhtar, Yemeni coffee, it's like the Uncle Rodney of coffee."
 I was like, "What does that mean?"
 It's like, "You know, that one uncle that comes through holidays, sometimes he is cool and normal and sometimes he's just too drunk."
 Like you don't know which uncle you're gonna get.

 Dan Pashman: Today, most of the coffee that Yemen exports is commodity coffee, not specialty coffee.
 With commodity coffee, the price is set by global markets.
 Farmers are incentivized to produce as much as possible, as cheaply as possible, with very little regard for quality — and they barely make enough to get by.
 Saudi Arabia buys most of Yemen’s commodity coffee.

 Dan Pashman: Now in Yemen, and around the world, most coffee farms are still small, family owned plots.
 To get their product to a major export market, they have to send it through a lot of middlemen.
 And each one takes a cut.
 Specialty coffee buyers, they don't buy the commodity stuff.
 They seek out high quality coffee and either buy direct from the farmer, or through smaller cooperatives and they pay a much higher price.